-Several surgical approaches have been suggested for the treatment of MIP including glanular approximation procedure (GAP), the pyramid procedure, cutaneous advancement procedure, subcutaneous frenulum flap with many modifications, perimeatal based flaps, meatal advancement and glanuloplasty (MAGPI) technique and tubularized incised plate urethroplasty [3,5,8-14,19,20].
+Several surgical approaches have been suggested for the treatment of MIP.
+These are GAP, the pyramid urethroplasty, cutaneous advancement procedure, subcutaneous frenulum flap urethroplasty, perimeatal based flaps, meatal advancement and glanuloplasty (MAGPI) technique and tubularized incised plate urethroplasty [3,5,8-14,19,20].
 In the presented series, GAP has been our choice of surgical treatment with excellent results.
-The GAP technique is a simplified version of the Thiersch-Duplay method with no requirement for large flaps [19,21].
+The GAP technique does not require for large flaps like the Thiersch-Duplay method [19,21].
 Except for more severe cases, the GAP technique should be the first choice of surgical treatment in MIP patients.